DonSchenck/containers-k8s-workshop/README.md

 For more examples and ideas, visit: https://docs.docker.com/engine/userguide/
 ```
+### What Just Happened?
+An image was loaded into a container and started.
+It ran, then completed, and returned control back to the host.
+Note that, in many cases, you want the container to run nonstop.
+That is explained later.

 <div style="background-color:black;color:white;font-weight:bold;">&nbsp;EXERCISE</div>
 Inspired by the above output, run a Fedora container on your machine.
 It's literally that simple to get a Linux container running.